akvist/Personnel-register/README.md

 - DELETE: Remove an employee from the register by entering the id of the employee.
   - If the id does not exist, the employee will not be removed from the register.

-Informative messages and statuscodes are sent for each response.
+Informative messages and status codes are sent for each response.

 ## Highlights